aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 }
 ```

 The problem with recursive functions is that missing a terminal condition can lead to the long execution time, blocking the user interface.
-Further, recursive functions are more likely to run into browser call stack size limit.
+Further, recursive functions are more likely to run into a browser call stack size limit.

 #### 3.1 Call Stack Limits